main picture 1 taxi prague czech republic

 Fewer taxis may be available during the rush hour.
 So, you should be prepared to wait a little longer.

-To give you an idea of taxi prices, here are several examples of taxi rides:
+To give you an idea of taxi prices, here are several examples of classic taxi rides:

 • From Prague Airport to the city centre you should pay from CZK 550 to CZK 800 (from EUR 22).